LambdaTest/documentation/docs/hyperexecute-how-to-save-and-manage-secrets.md

 ---
 id: hyperexecute-how-to-save-and-manage-secrets
-title: How to Manage Secrets in HyperExecute
+title: Securely Manage Your Secrets with HyperExecute
-hide_title: true
+hide_title: false
 sidebar_label: How to Manage Secrets in HyperExecute
 description: Find out how to Save and Manage Secrets
 keywords: